 Share your experience with using deer resistant vegetables and herbs to create a deer resistant garden in the comments section below.

 This post was written by Niki Jabbour.
 Niki is the award-winning and best-selling author of Groundbreaking Food Gardens and The Year Round Vegetable Gardener (2012 American Horticultural Society Book Award).
-She is also a member and writer on the Savvy Gardening blog.
 Find out more about Niki at http://nikijabbour.com/